yujunz/gitlab.com-runbooks/troubleshooting/runners_manager_is_down.md

 ## Possible checks

 1. Try to login to problem node and run `sudo gitlab-runner status`.
-If gitlab-runner is not running, consider restart.
+If gitlab-runner is not running (output is `gitlab-runner: Service is not running!`).

 ## Resolution

-1. Restart runners manager by running `sudo service gitlab-runner restart`
+1. Consider restart runners manager by running `sudo service gitlab-runner restart`.